 Most of the established dock seal manufacturing companies at that time distributed their products through material handling distributors which are companies that sell products such as forklifts.
 In the customers’ mind, there was a logical connection between the garage door and the seals that go around the doors.
 When the door dealers called the seal manufacturers, they were referred to the local forklift company.
 When Rotary Products attended their first door convention in 1979, the response was overwhelming.
 At the end of the first day of exhibits, all of the other manufacturers had left the area and the lights were being shut off while the Buechels still had people standing in line waiting to talk to them.

 Profitability remained illusive and some sort of shakeup seemed in order.
-That is when Jim decided that the best course of action would be to kick the boys out of the nest, in a manner of speaking.
-Gary and Chris started looking for new facilities that would allow them to lower overhead.
-They discovered a vacant furniture store located in the small rural village of Ashley, Ohio.
+That is when Jim decided that the best course of action would be to kick his son out of the nest, in a manner of speaking.
+Chris started looking for new facilities that would allow them to lower overhead.
+He discovered a vacant furniture store located in the small rural village of Ashley, Ohio.
 So in the early part of 1981, Rotary Products moved from the prestigious Dublin area out to the country.
-Jim sold his interest in the business to the boys the following year.
+Jim sold his interest in the business to his son the following year.

 Jim was right- the company started doing well!
 About a year later, an addition had to be built onto the building.
 Shortly after that, part of the operation was moved across the street.
 A few years later, the offices were also moved across the street.
 A milestone in the company’s history came in 1990 at the national garage door convention.
 Rotary Products was awarded the Associate Member Achievement Award, which is given to the outstanding manufacturer in the industry.
 We were the first small company to achieve this distinction, which was a source of great pride.